 Our Kindergarten Enrichment programs provide a high quality, academically challenging, and developmentally appropriate curriculum for TK and K children .
 “Learning through Literacy” is a curriculum approach that teaches English Language Arts, Math, Science, Social Studies and other content areas using children’s literature, both fiction and non-fiction.
 The primary resources for “Learning through Literacy” is KidzLit, a research based literacy program designed specifically for use in afterschool programs.
 It enhances a child’s motivation to read, builds skills, and develops core values.
-This curriculum resource will be launched during the 2014/2015 school year.
+This curriculum resource was launched during the 2014/2015 school year.

 In our programs children have opportunities to work individually, in small groups or in teams to mentor other children, facilitate discussions or take initiative by taking on a role or job.
 Our goal is to provide opportunities for continued development of communication, collaboration, critical thinking and creativity skills.
 Below is a quick synopsis of each segment of the daily schedule.

 Meeting Time – We begin each day with a whole group meeting as a way of building community and welcoming everyone to the program.
 During this time the group shares information about activities planned for the day, special visitors that may be in the program, teacher or child absences and/or problems or conflicts needing to be resolved.

 Homework and Academic Enrichment time – Our programs strive to connect the activities we plan with what children may be learning in school.
 Our activities focus on creating connections to school day learning through literacy based curriculum, with high quality children’s books, as an entry point into exploring writing, reading, math, social studies, science and social/emotional skills.